 While this example is somewhat humorous, it demonstrates the tendency in families to pass on systems and sets of rules that might not have practical, helpful or healthy application today.

-Dysfunctional family members have common characteristics, traits and qualities that are the result of and outcome of the behavior patterns established within the family.
-These are then reinforced by reactions to the behaviors.
+Dysfunctional family members have common characteristics, traits and qualities that are the result of the behavior patterns established within the family.
+These are then reinforced by the reactions to the behaviors.
 What are some typical behavior patterns present in the dysfunctional family?

 - “Father knows best.”

-- “We go to Susie’s games, sorry, we cannot make your Yearly Boy Scout dinner.”
+- “We go to Susie’s weekly games, sorry, we cannot make your Yearly Boy Scout dinner.”

-- “Your father is easily upset, so we will not burden him with this news.”_
+- “Your mother is easily upset, so we will not burden him with this news.”_

 Attention And Concern Are Withheld From Certain Family Members